Back to Menu

 As a veteran, I have an unbreakable bond with all military veterans as brothers and sisters in arms.
 We have all contributed to life that we live today.

 I have a deep sadness for my fellow veterans who did not make it back from the battlefield.
-I wrote this last chapter in memoriam as a sat looking out at Lake Michigan and realizing how truly lucky I was to have returned from war while so many of my brothers and sisters in arms gave the ultimate sacrifice.
+I composed the 3rd movement (A Veterans Lament) of the string quartet Into The Liquid, in memoriam as a sat looking out at Lake Michigan and realizing how truly lucky I was to have returned from war while so many of my brothers and sisters in arms gave the ultimate sacrifice.

 I truly mourn those lives lost in service to our way of life.